 Iterative Binary Tree Traversal Using Stack (Preorder, Inorder and Postorder)

 In recursive DFS traversal, we have three basic elements to traverse: root node, left subtree, and right subtree.
 Each traversal process nodes in a different order, where recursive code is simple and easy to visualize i.e. one function parameter and 3-4 lines of code.
-The critical question is: How can we convert the code of recursive tree traversal into an iterative tree traversal?
+The critical question is: How can we convert recursive tree traversal into an iterative tree traversal?
 Let’s think.

-In recursive code, the compiler uses the call stack in the background to convert it into iterative code.
-This call stack stores information like local variables, input parameters, the state of function calls, etc. So, for iterative implementation, we need to mimic what the compiler does when we run recursive code!
+In recursive code, compiler uses call stack in the background to convert it into iterative code.
+This call stack stores information like local variables, input parameters, the state of function calls, etc. So, for iterative implementation, we need to mimic what compiler does when we run recursive code!
 In other words: We need to use an explicit stack to simulate the execution of recursion.

 Let's understand the nature of recursive tree traversal

-On the other side, postorder traversal is non-tail recursive because there is one extra operation after the last recursive call: We process the root node.
+Preorder and inorder traversals are tail-recursive, i.e., there are no extra operations after the final recursive call.
+So the implementation of preorder and inorder using a stack is easy to understand.
+On the other side, postorder traversal is non-tail recursive because there is one extra operation after the last recursive call (we process the root node).
 So implementing postorder using a stack can be a little tricky.
-But if we follow the order of nodes in postorder, it can be easy to visualize.
+But if we follow the order of nodes in recursive postorder, we can easily implement it iteratively!

 Recursive DFS traversal of binary tree